 Like the rest of your resume, your skills section should be tailored to the specific job you’re applying for.

-To do this, carefully read through the job description and pick out what hard and soft skills are mentioned.
+To find relevant skills, carefully read through the job description and pick out what hard and soft skills are mentioned.
 Then include these skills in your skills section (as long as you have those skills, of course!).

 If you have skills that are not relevant to the job you’re applying for, then don’t include them in your skills section.